-Goal: All families have the knowledge, skills, and resources to support their children's optimal development. -- ------- --- --
+Goal: All families have the knowledge, skills, and resources to support their children's optimal development.

-Objective Strategy Performance Indicators Tables and Charts Outcome Indicators Children live in safe and stable Provision of family strengthening Number of families participating in family strengthening activities through home Home visiting participant demographics: age, ethnicity, geographic location environments with access to resources. visiting services.
+Objective Strategy Performance Indicators Tables and Charts Outcome Indicators Children live in safe and stable Provision of family and a section the contract of the section of t Home visiting participant demographics: age, ethnicity, geographic location environments with access to resources. activities through home visiting visiting services.
 Number/type of services provided to families during home visits. services.
-Number of families receiving home visiting services that are engaged (participate at sufficient rate to benefit from service intervention) Number/percent of families who receive at least four home visiting services.
-Increased accessibility of services /or activities to Number of home visits that occurred, and average number of home visits received by families per home visiting program. parents of/and children prenatal through age five Number of families being linked to Number/percent of families who receive a referral to a community service provider. community resources.
+Number of families receiving home visiting services that are engaged (participate at sufficient rate to benefit from service intervention) Number/percent of families who receive at least fourhome visiting services.
+Increased accessibility of services /or activities to Number of home visits that occurred, and average number of home visits received by families per home visiting program. parents of/and children prenatal through age five.
+Number of families being linked to community resources.
+Number/percent of families who receive a referral to a community service provider.
 Number/type of referrals provided to families during home visits.